eldur1/erlebnis/README.md

 ## Syntax & naming convention
 - Functions written in camelCase.
+- `n` in a function/ variable mean number
-- `r` as beginning of variable mean random.
+- `r` as beginning of function/ variable mean random.
 - No use of ; at end of line.

 ## MVP